Step 10 – First Date Survival Guide – First Date Tips

 The first date is where the fun really begins, but even for the most confident amongst us, meeting someone for the first time can be nerve-wracking.
-Our first date survival guide is designed to help to put you at ease before and during your date, so you can rest assured it will be enjoyable, and perhaps the first of many more to come.
+Our survival guide is designed to give you enough first date tips to help to put you at ease before and during your date, so you can rest assured it will be enjoyable, and perhaps the first of many more to come.

 Eliminate pre-date nerves